 Another Factor: Location, Location, Location

-Tyndall Air Force Base is in a strategic location to conduct training missions, launch real-world operations, etc. The value of the location alone could force officials to reconsider closing a military base even if the other financial data and other justification argues in favor of a closure or realignment.
+Tyndall Air Force Base is in a strategic location to conduct training missions, launch real-world operations, etc. The value of the location alone could force officials to reconsider closing a military base even if the financial data and other justification argues in favor of a closure or realignment.

 What Elected Officials Say about Rebuilding